cheamseta/InfinitImageView-iOS-ObjC/README.md

 ## License

 LGAlertView is released under the MIT license.
-See [LICENSE](https://raw.githubusercontent.com/Friend-LGA/LGAlertView/master/LICENSE) for details.